 It goes like this: someone puts a bunch of large rocks in a jar and asks if it is full.
 Audience people say yes.
 The person adds some gravel and shakes it around to make it settle.
 Is it full now?
 Not likely, admit the audience.
 How about now, after adding a bunch of sand?
 Stil room.
 The presenter fills it with water.
 Now?
 Yes, everyone agrees.

 What is the lesson asks the facilitator?
 You can make everything fit (actually the most common response).
-Not really though, because if you put in the gravel, sand and water, you wouldn’t have room for the big rocks.
+Not really though, because if you put in the gravel, sand and water first, you wouldn’t have room for the big rocks.

 The lesson is to put your priorities first and then accept (or make room for) the priorities of others.